 NAYA is a contemporary art book that engages and broadens perspectives of first person relationships to scale.
 It is an edition of five case bound books, published in May of 2017.

-This personal project came to fruition based off of our mutual interest for the complexity in some of the most simple things and how altering or completely removing context of an image gives it a whole new meaning that is subject to individual interpretation.
+This personal project came to fruition based off of a mutual interest for the complexity in some of the most simple things.
+We marveled at how altering or removing context of an image gives it a whole new meaning that is subject to individual interpretation.
 Minute objects can appear massive and vice versa.
 Through the use of macro photography and overlays of data visualization and graphics, viewers can draw similarities between vast systems of units and microscapes.
 NAYA exists as a textural experience that is intended to push the boundaries of conscious thought and traditional presentation of information.